broccolijs/broccolijs.github.io/src/content/plugins.md

 `inputNode`: This can be one of two things, a string or another Broccoli plugin.
 Some plugins will require multiple `inputNodes` and some only require a single.
 Think about what your plugin is doing, does it need to operate on multiple input directories or a single one.
 The majority of plugins only require a single directory.
-The `broccoli-plugin` base class requires this argument to be an array however, so always make sure to be passing an array to `super()`.
+The `broccoli-plugin` base class requires this argument to be an array however, so always make sure pass an array to `super()`.

 If a string is passed, Broccoli expects this to be a source directory within the project and automatically converts this into a [broccoli-source](https://github.com/broccolijs/broccoli-source) plugin.